WebAssembly/binaryen/README.md

 ### wasm-merge

 `wasm-merge` combines wasm files together.
-For example, if you have a project that uses wasm files from multiple toolchains, then it can be helpful to merge them all into a single wasm file before shipping.
-In the single wasm file the calls between the modules become just normal calls inside a module, which allows them to be inlined, dead code eliminated, and so forth.
+For example, imagine you have a project that uses wasm files from multiple toolchains.
+Then it can be helpful to merge them all into a single wasm file before shipping, since in a single wasm file the calls between the modules become just normal calls inside a module, which allows them to be inlined, dead code eliminated, and so forth.

 For example, imagine we have these two wasm files: